carls31/carls31/README.md

  - Earth Observation and Remote Sensing
  - Health and environmental sustainability

-Besides my academic pursuits, I am a sportsman person, enthusiast in discovering new places.
-Also, I really like cooking and listening to music.
+Also, I am a sportsman person, enthusiast in discovering new places, I really like cooking and listening to music.

 ## Skills